mdaffin/disconnected.systems/_drafts/teensy-3.1-bare-metal.md

 The `.section ".vectors"` tells the assembler to place this bit of code in the `.vectors` section described in the linker script above, which we placed at the start of the flash section.
-Due to this it does not matter where in the file this code is placed, it will always be placed at the start of the flash.
+Due to this it does not matter where in the file this code is placed, it will always be placed at the start of the flash by the linker script.

 In this example we only really make use of the *Inital Program Counter* to tell the chip where to start executing from a reset, here we tell it to jump to the